 Do you expect your children to multitask?

-Just this morning, I asked her about her birthday party and almost immediately, she stopped brushing her hair and stared off into space.
+I once asked my nine-year-old to talk about her birthday party details while she was getting ready for school and almost immediately she stopped brushing her hair and stared off into space.

 "I'm sorry, go ahead and finish brushing your hair.
 We can talk about it later."

-She is a child who cannot yet focus on more than one task at a time.
-I've learned that I have to wait.
-Tempted as I am to lay out a week's worth of chores and ideas in one mini-lecture, I realize she needs mini-bits of information.
+Tempted as I am to lay out a week's worth of chores and responsibilities in one mini-lecture, I realize she needs mini-bits of instruction.
+Skill development is unique for all kids.
+If your child is struggling now, have patience.

 Here are 3 ways you can promote skill-building in your children:

 1. One thing at a time.
-If you catch yourself giving more than one instruction or making more than one request at a time - stop and pick one.
+If you catch yourself giving more than one directive or making more than one request at a time - stop and pick one.

 Likewise, if your child is in the middle of something, first connect and take an interest in what they're doing before you share your thoughts.

 2. Give space.
-When children becomes overstimulated because of too much information at once, it's best to give them the space to reconnect with their body before giving instructions.
+When children become overstimulated because of too much information at once, it's best to give them some space and have them reconnect with their body through breathing exercises.

 They will feel a better sense of control if you can reduce the input and give space to allow them the time to regulate.

 3. Reflecting instead of directing.
 Telling children what needs to be done is helpful - once.
-After that, directing becomes nagging which becomes annoyance which leads to defiance.
+After that, directing becomes nagging which becomes annoying which leads to defiance.

-This stimulates a child's survival brain and encourages defensiveness.
+This kind of language - especially if said with an impatient or sharp tone - stimulates a child's survival brain and encourages defensiveness.

 PLAN B?
 Reflecting.